 There are two main drivers of this new insulin resistance:

-- Increased oxidative stress.
+- Increased Oxidative Stress.
 4

 The body’s high oxidative stress environment is explained in our NAFLD post.
 These factors are interrelated as toxins present in the body compromise the intestinal wall overwhelming the liver and immune system resulting in oxidative stress.
+Our Hepatiben is formulated to quickly and safely turn on detox pathways to support the cleansing of the liver and reduce oxidative stress in the body.

-This type of oxidative stress disrupts sensitivity to insulin in the body.
+Oxidative stress disrupts sensitivity to insulin in the body.
 The terms to describe this condition are known as Metabolic Syndrome 6 or Diabesity.
 7 This is in addition to the chronic inflammation oxidative stress causes and leads to a multitude of other health issues.

 - https://www.touchendocrinology.com/articles/non-alcoholic-fatty-liver disease and type 2 diabetes